G-Research/PalletJack/python/README.md

 - Reading parquet metadata for a single row group
 - Reading parquet metadata for multiple row groups

-## Getting Started

-To get started with PalletJack, clone the repository and build the project according to the instructions in the build section.

 ## Required:

 - pyarrow  >= 14